puppetlabs/puppet-docs/source/pe/3.1/quick_writing.markdown

 [file_type]: /references/3.3.latest/type.html#file
 [conditional]: /puppet/3/reference/lang_conditional.html

-See the Puppet documentation for more information about writing classes:
+For more information about writing classes, refer to the following documentation:

 * To learn how to write resource declarations, conditionals, and classes in a guided tour format, [start at the beginning of Learning Puppet.](/learning/)
 * For a complete but succinct guide to the Puppet language's syntax, [see the Puppet 3 language reference](/puppet/3/reference/lang_summary.html).